A journey of resilience

 “My mentor is a teacher, and when I need to talk to someone, she’s there for me,” she continues.
 “She gives me great advice.”

-Rasha’s dream is to be a role model for young students.
-She especially wants to help kids who are also refugees.
+Rasha’s dream is to be a role model for her students – especially kids who are also young refugees.

 “Despite the hardships, I made it,” she says.
 “And I’m proud of myself.”